-Monitoring sensors do exactly what you would expect: track environmental temperatures so you are informed about instances where the temperature has gone out of range.
+Monitoring cold chain sensors do exactly what you would expect: track environmental temperatures so you are informed about instances where the temperature has gone out of range.

 Very few companies that offer sensor solutions make the actual temperature sensor chip.
 To find out more about the quality of any solution’s circuit component, ask the solution provider about the part they use in their device.
 You can then look up the parts’ datasheets and compare them to choose the best one for your needs.

-Once you’ve chosen a temperature sensor, you need to build out processes surrounding its use.
+Once you’ve chosen a temperature sensor for cold chain, you need to build out processes surrounding its use.
 Things to consider include:

 Take a look at AirFinder.
 Our sensors provide real-time data using minimal technology, and they can be used to monitor a variety of environmental conditions in addition to temperature.
 Visit our product page or contact us to learn more.